eyeseeyougood/Real-Engine/README.md

 set it's variables.
 To enable the game to use this object and render it, it MUST be added to the booter's 'Objects' list.

 To start the engine the booter's Setup() function must be ran.
+This must be the last line in the Main file.

 ### How to make a tick function:
 Make a function that returns void (can be public or private)